 “We’re committed to doing the right thing by our members.
 Any reduction in claims costs compared to 2019* arising from delays in treatment due to the coronavirus crisis will be refunded in proportion to your subscription paid.”

 Tracy Garrad, CEO AXA Health

-Our new Clinical Support Centre gives you access to specialist consultations for a range of conditions, despite the lockdown, from the safety and comfort of your own home.
+Our Clinical Support Centre gives you access to specialist consultations for a range of conditions, from the safety and comfort of your own home.
 Call us and we’ll connect you to the right specialist.